By Daryl G. Kimball, Executive Director Arms Control Association

 I would also suggest that the bill should be strengthened by:

 - clarifying that the recipient state must allow for the application of its Comprehensive Safeguards Agreement (CSA) under the terms of the most up-to-date IAEA revisions, which today are known as code 3.1.
-Why is this important?
-Some states, including Iran, have a CSA in place but don’t allow IAEA to operate under the updated code 3.1 revisions;

 - requiring termination of U.S. nuclear cooperation in the event the recipient state conducts a nuclear test explosion, is found to be in violation of its IAEA safeguards obligations, or acquires enrichment or reprocessing equipment from sources other than the United States.

-H.R.
+A modified version of H.R.
 1280 is a very reasonable and common sense approach that would simply put into U.S. law the standards that all nuclear supplier states have already agreed are essential to preventing future proliferation.

 - Safeguards on transferred nuclear material and equipment continue in perpetuity;